 However, Manul cats are very sensitive animals and are especially sensitive to changes in the environment.
 Therefore, in the face of current global climate change, Manul cats are quickly falling into the list of endangered animals.

-Stanzin, 20, an apprentice and errand boy in our group, is a tourism college student in Leh, concerned about climate change and the urbanization that is destroying ancient, remote villages.
+Stanzin, 20, an apprentice and errand boy in our group, is a tourism college student in Leh, and is concerned about climate change and urbanization that are destroying ancient, remote villages.

-Nestled among the vast snow, the white mountains reaching up to the sky is the village of Chilling also immersed in snow and a crystal clear, fast flowing semi-glacial river.
+Nestled among the vast snow, the white mountains reaching up to the sky is the village of Chilling also covered in snow and a crystal clear, fast flowing semi-glacial river.

 The village is a combination of small monasteries and stone houses, ancient willow trees.
 The scenery is beautiful and peaceful like a dream.